readyapi/readyapi/docs/en/docs/readyapi-cli.md

 # ReadyAPI CLI

-**ReadyAPI CLI** is a command line program `readyapi` that you can use to serve your ReadyAPI app, manage your ReadyAPI project, and more.
+**ReadyAPI CLI** is a command line program that you can use to serve your ReadyAPI app, manage your ReadyAPI project, and more.

 When you install ReadyAPI (e.g. with `pip install readyapi`), it includes a package called `readyapi-cli`, this package provides the `readyapi` command in the terminal.